Discuss

 The best way to know people of the past is through their own words.

 Those words tell us of their sorrows, their joys, their hopes.
-We hear their fear as a child falls ill of smallpox or tribes stripped of land and hunting grounds begin to starve.
+We hear their fear as a child falls ill of smallpox or Tribes stripped of land and hunting grounds facing hunger.
 We read of a woman’s hope for a community where she might find God.
 We hear the arguments in court between husband and wife, or between an enslaved person and former master.

 “Having indigenous people tell their history directly is so important.”